leon-czarlinski/leon-czarlinski/README.md

 ![](Github_cover2.png)

 <p align="left">
-I am a professional with 9 years of experience in marketing, communication, branding and sales campaigns.
-I have experience managing squads using agile methodology.
+9-year track record successfully fostering relationships in cross-functional teams aligned to business strategy, and adding value to the customer.

+Passionate about digital transformation and leading high-value projects with a data-driven and problem-solving mindset.

-Currently I am pursuing a 2-years course to gain knowledge in IT, such as project management, data analytics and web programming.
-So, coding is something new to me and I am still in the learning process, but you will find some of my portfolio.
+Currently pursuing a 2-years course to gain knowledge in IT, such as project management and data analytics.

 </p>